Is there a pamphlet with all this information in it? Yes!

 No. Average wholesale price shall be determined from pricing published in a nationally

-recognized pharmaceutical publication designed by the Commission.
+recognized pharmaceutical publication designated by the Commission.
 The Commission

-18. What issue of Medi-span is required to be used for purposes of determining Average
+18. What publication is required to be used for purposes of determining Average Wholesale

 Average wholesale price shall be determined on the date a drug is dispensed from